- Security safeguards

 Privacy Shield and Data Transfer

-Reply is currently in the process of completing compliance applications with current EU and EEA data protection laws as they stand today regarding onward transfer of data subject information to a data processor.
+Reply has successfully completed the compliance applications with current EU and EEA data protection laws as they stand today regarding onward transfer of data subject information to a data processor.

 Such laws represented by EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EEA to the United States.
 Privacy Shield was designed with many of the privacy concepts that are in GDPR in mind.